Edmund Giles Loder: Personal life

 They resided at Beach House in Worthing, West Sussex.
 During his visits to Brighton, King Edward VII (1841–1910) would spend time in the garden at Beach House with his friend Arthur Sassoon (1840–1912).
 They also resided at Leonardslee in Lower Beeding near Horsham in West Sussex.

 He died on 14 April 1920.

+Natural history collection

+Loder kept a menagerie in the grounds of Leonardslee, the family ancestral home in Sussex.
+Many of the animals were made into osteology specimens, and 200 skulls and skeletons are now are in the collection of World Museum, National Museums Liverpool, being presented to the museum in 1961.
+A number of the game heads from Loder's museum are in Rowland Ward's Records of Big Game.
+These were accumulated through Loder's hunting expeditions, but also purchase.